A Note From Dr. Fields

 While I hope this information is useful, it is not meant as a substitute for a diagnosis from a physician.
+Head and Jaw pain can be a sign of serious problems.

-Head and Jaw Conditions
+Head and Jaw Pain

-Temporomandibular joint syndrome, or TMJ syndrome, is a dysfunction in the jaw joint on either or both sides of the jaw up by the ear that can be associated with headache.
-The mandible (jaw bone) attaches to the skull at the temporal bones (cheek bones).
-At the junction of these two bones there is a soft fibrous disc that helps to guide movement and reduce stress.
-Surrounding the joint is a ligamentous capsule that helps to keep the joint in place.
 The muscles that move this joint include the masseter and temporalis which are the jaw closing muscles; infrahyoids and suprahyoids which are groups of muscles in the front of the neck that open the jaw; and the lateral pterygoid and medial pterygoid that are mostly responsible for side to side movement.
-Some of these muscles also produce protrusion and retraction of the jaw (chin forward and backward positions).
+Some of these muscles also coordinate protrusion and retraction of the jaw (chin forward and backward positions).
 In reality, it is actually the combination of all of these muscles working together in the correct firing pattern that produces all the jaw movements.

 1. Compression of the TMJ (synovitis)